 The RTA must also have been partially or fully at the fault of somebody else.
-You can also claim at any time on behalf of a child under the age of 18 at the time of the accident, this can be done at any time, the three-year limit will be applicable after their 18th birthday, and they will have until their 21st birthday to make the claim.
+You can also claim at any time on behalf of a child under the age of 18 at the time of the accident.
+The three-year limit will be applicable after their 18th birthday, and they will have until their 21st birthday to make the claim.

 Initially, you must gather evidence of your whiplash for the claim.
 Under new rules, you must have a medical report that will support your claim before you can pursue it.
-Claims without a medical expert report will not be pursued.
+Claims without a medical expert report cannot be pursued.

 Can you prove that you have whiplash?

 A whiplash injury can be proved by getting a medical assessment and diagnosis, made up of the symptoms you are suffering with.
 It is best to see your doctor as soon as possible to receive the right treatment and also to enhance your case for making a claim.
 The medical professional may also request an MRI, CT or X-Ray to confirm the diagnosis.
 However, the injury may not always be seen, as the injury may be located in a piece of anatomy that is too small to be seen in these examinations.